ragesh-kannan/mailer/README.md

   "html": "{{html content}}"
 }
 ```
+### mailgun
-### for mailgun - Now execute the below command with host and port (for example - serveraddress:port, you can use any port you want),
+for mailgun - Now execute the below command with host and port (for example - serveraddress:port, you can use any port you want),
 ```
 node mailer.js serveraddress:port "mailgun" {{apikey}} {{domainname}}
 ```